MegumiKim/MegumiKim/README.md

 ### Hi there 👋

-I'm Megumi, a student in Frontend Development 2nd year at Noroff - School of technology and digital media.
+Aspiring frontend developer with strong passion in Javascript and UX design.
+Currently finishing the 2nd year in Frontend development at Noroff and seeking an opportunity to expand a horizon.

 ## Tech skills
 HTML | CSS | JS | WP | Bootstrap | REST APIs